 -

-“Results of the Self-Selection of Diets by Young Children”, 1939 (An odd diet experiment: what if you allow infants being weaned onto solid food complete freedom of choice of a list of random foodstuffs ranging from peas to sea salt to sour milk to bone marrow to kidneys to haddock, feeding them that way for 6 years?
+“Results of the Self-Selection of Diets by Young Children”, Davis 193985ya (An odd diet experiment: what if you allow infants being weaned onto solid food complete freedom of choice of a list of random foodstuffs ranging from peas to sea salt to sour milk to bone marrow to kidneys to haddock, feeding them that way for 6 years?
 Turns out they come up with weird meals but wind up perfectly healthy.)

 -